BindBC/bindbc-sdl/README.md

 * `SDLSupport.noLibrary` if `loadSDL` returned `SDLSupport.noLibrary`
 * `SDLSupport.badLibrary` if `loadSDL` returned `SDLSupport.badLibrary` and no version of SDL successfully loaded
 * a member of `SDLSupport` indicating the version of SDL that successfully loaded.
-When `loadSDL` returns `GLFWSupport.badLibrary`, this will be a version number lower than the one configured at compile time.
+When `loadSDL` returns `SDLSupport.badLibrary`, this will be a version number lower than the one configured at compile time.
 Otherwise, it will be the same as the manifest constant `sdlSupport`.

 The function `isSDLLoaded` returns `true` if any version of the shared library has been loaded and `false` if not.